Aatishkb/Data-Visualization-With-R/README.md

-# Data Visualization with R
+# Data Visualization with R Programming

 ## Overview
 This repository provides an in-depth guide to data visualization using R, covering various types of plots with code examples using the `ggplot2` package.
 Visualizing data effectively helps in understanding patterns, trends, and insights, making decision-making easier.